When To Try Marriage Counseling

 You might also consider whether relationship therapy or counseling is right for you and your partner.
 For this type of therapy to be effective, you generally need to commit to attending regular sessions with your significant other.
 Sometimes, your couples therapist might suggest you have a few individual therapy sessions in addition to the joint sessions to improve your own mental health and well-being, or even consider family therapy if you have children.
 With children involved, finding the right therapist trained in helping families can be key.

-Types of couples therapy
+Types of Couples Therapy

 Mental health professionals typically complete formal education along with specialized training programs to address various needs.
 Therefore, it’s important to choose a professional therapist who can best meet the needs of your specific situation and background.
 The type of couples therapy you choose may also depend on the status of your relationship and your religious affiliations.

-Premarital treatment
+Premarital counseling

 If you are engaged or in the initial stages of planning your life together, you might choose premarital counseling with a licensed clinical social worker, for example.
 People who are in a romantic relationship but not yet married can use this time to learn more about the way the other person thinks and behaves.
-They can then learn techniques for building a strong marriage and to create feelings of well-being within their partnership, or they may decide that marriage is not for them after some short-term therapy sessions.
+They can then learn techniques for building a strong marriage and creating feelings of well-being within their partnership, or they may decide that marriage is not for them after some short-term therapy sessions.

-For people who have children, marriage and family therapy might be more helpful than couples therapy alone.
+For people who have children, family therapy might be more helpful than couples therapy alone.
 Parents with dissimilar ideas about child rearing often have problems and recurring arguments in their marriage as a result.
 Some sessions might be for the partners alone, while other sessions might include the children, too, or even the extended family.
 A marriage and family therapist receives specific training so they can work with the entire family to help resolve communication issues and improve how the family functions.
 This can be one of the more popular approaches for partners who have children.

 If religion is an important part of your life, religious leaders who offer religious couples counseling may be available online or in your local community.
 It can be wise to do some research to ensure you find a licensed marriage and family therapist or a relationship therapist that offers religious counseling, as some religious marriage counselors may not be licensed and cannot offer ethical or legal treatment.

 There may also be some therapy options to consider that you may not have heard of before.
-For example, some therapists and mental health professionals have specific training qualifications and advanced degrees so they can practice as a licensed marriage therapist who is also able to prescribe medications (psychiatrists) or provide different treatment approaches (for example, emotionally focused therapy).
+For example, some therapists and mental health professionals have specific training qualifications and advanced degrees so they can practice as licensed marriage therapists who are also able to prescribe medications (psychiatrists) or provide different treatment approaches (for example, emotionally focused therapy).
 You can also look for licensed marriage and family therapists who specialize in helping partners with mental illness and substance use issues, as well as providing effective therapy.
 Look for a licensed marriage and family therapist that offers a specific modality, such as Gottman therapy or trauma-informed care.
 If you already work with a psychologist or another mental health professional individually, you might ask them whether they can refer you to any of their co-workers who may be able to help with your relationship.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.